Romanian Textiles | Artisanal Craftwork in Rural Areas of Maramures

 We follow her to a back room where she collects items she made using her own weaving and needlework skills.
-Layers of hand woven folk textiles, heavy wool blankets, lace towels and embroidered linen hang down from the ceiling on wooden beams.
-The bed covered with woolen blankets.
+Layers of hand-woven folk textiles, heavy wool blankets, lace towels, and embroidered linen hang down from the ceiling on wooden beams.
+The bed was covered with woolen blankets.
 Decorative pillows are used in abundance on the bed and onto the top beams.
-The wall behind the bed dressed up with floral patterned tapestry very similar to those from Bucovina.
-Hand woven blankets, tapestry, rugs, embroidered sheets, tablecloths, towels and table runners are piled next to the bed.
+The wall behind the bed is dressed up with a floral patterned tapestry very similar to those from Bucovina.
+Hand-woven blankets, tapestry, rugs, embroidered sheets, tablecloths, towels, and table runners are piled next to the bed.

 Hand-made coats, chemises, skirts, and aprons are neatly hung in precise rows.
 She grabs each piece of clothing, introducing us to the Romanian textiles and Romanian traditional costumes of Maramureș.
 Though each village has its own style of clothing that identifies the wearer as belonging to a specific area, there are common features.
 The winters in Maramureș are cold and long, so they must produce adequate types of garments for their weather conditions.
 For the women, traditional dress is a chemise with a yoke, square neck, and puffy sleeves gathered at the wrists and shoulders, with frills at the yoke and frilled cuffs.
 Striped aprons (zadii), one worn at the back and one at the front, are tied in place over the white underskirt with a woven belt.
 For headcovers, there is an assortment of floral-printed scarves displayed on a wooden frame.
 Floral gathered skirts (fuste cu coșărci) and lacy blouses made of factory-produced fabric are late addition.
 They are far less expensive than the original pieces constructed entirely by hand.